cpske/ISP/review/final-feedback.md

 ### Grading Details

 1. `localhost:port/expense/` shows List of 20 most recent expenses, by date.
 Graded on a scale of 0-10:
-    - If page only shows "Welcome to Expense Tracker" (or similar) then -1.
+    - -1 if page only shows "Welcome to Expense Tracker" (or similar).
-    - -1 no links to other pages, e.g. Add Expense.
+    - -1 no links to other pages, e.g. "Add Expense".
     - -1 more than 20 expenses shown
-    - -1 not sorted by date
+    - -1 expenses not sorted by date
     - -1 date, description, or amount not shown
     - -1 or more if errors or very poor formatting
 2. `Expense` model class.
-    - should have 3 fields: date as DateField, description as CharField, amount as FloatField or DecimalField
+    - should have exactly 3 fields: date as DateField, description as CharField, amount as FloatField or DecimalField
     - -1 if date is CharField, -2 amount is CharField
-    - -1 for poor class name such as "Book" or "Menu"
+    - -1 for poor class name such as "Book" or "Menu", or poor field names such as "title", "pub_date"
     - -2 if class has extra fields, such as `is_done`, `category`
+    - -1 if `amount` field is too small for typical expenses.
+Should accept at least 0 - 9,999.99.
 3. `Add Expense` dialog should have labels and input fields for the 3 expense attributes.
     - deduct 1-2 if no labels on input fields.
 How will user know which value to input in which box?
+    - no credit if it doesn't add the expense to saved expenses
 4. `Input Validation`.
-I tried submitting: a) a blank form, b) invalid date, c) omit description, d) negative amount, e) amount 0.25 or 0.01
+I tried submitting: a) a blank form, b) invalid date, c) omit description or 1-letter description, d) negative amount, e) amount 0.25 or 0.01
     - -2 per field with no validation
     - -1 validator does not allow decimal values (12.25)
     - -2 validator returns an exception page (throws exception) instead of a message on the Add Expense page